bedroom

 • If renting, use removable wallpaper in dark patterns for commitment-free drama

-Budget/Time: higher cost than paint, but significantly more visual impact
+Budget note: higher cost than paint, but significantly more visual impact per square foot

 11. Industrial Dark Gray Bedroom

 Keep furnishings simple and streamlined to maintain the industrial feel.
 A platform bed with metal frame, open wardrobe or clothing rack, and minimalist lighting fixtures reinforce the aesthetic.
-Add warmth through textiles—area rug, duvet, throw pillows in textures like wool, linen, or canvas.
-The result is a bedroom that feels modern, masculine, and effortlessly cool, with dark walls providing the perfect moody backdrop for industrial elements.
+Add warmth through textiles — area rug, duvet, throw pillows in textures like wool, linen, or canvas.

 • Balance industrial hardness with soft textiles to prevent the room from feeling cold